 Answer the three questions everyone within your organisation wants answers to

-What the people of an organisation want from their leader are answers to the following:
+What the people of an organisation want from their leader are solutions to the following:

 - Where are we going?